onedata/onedata-documentation/doc/using_onedata/oneclient.md

 curl -sS  http://get.onedata.org/oneclient.sh | bash
 ```

-*After installing ensure that you are able to access `fusermount` tool, by
+>After installing ensure that you are able to access `fusermount` tool, by
 running `fusermount -h`.
 In case you are not allowed to execute `fusermount`,
 ask your administrator to make you a member of a `fuse` group.
 If you have
 administrator rights to your machine, use command `gpasswd -a <username> fuse`
-to add your account to `fuse` group.*.
+to add your account to `fuse` group.

 ### macOS
 An experimental version of oneclient is available for macOS (Sierra or higher), and can be installed using Homebrew: